Panthers' Josey Jewell: Leading tackler in loss

-Jewell recorded nine total tackles (six solo), including 1.0 sacks, in Sunday's 30-27 loss to the Chiefs.
+Jewell recorded 10 total tackles (six solo), including 1.0 sacks and an additional tackle for loss in Sunday's 26-23 overtime loss to the Buccaneers.

-The Iowa product was one of five Panthers to bring down Patrick Mahomes while also leading the team in total tackles during Sunday's narrow loss.
-Jewell has really impressed since returning from injury in Week 8, recording 31 total tackles, including 1.0 sacks, and two passes defended, with one interception, across his last four games.
-Expect Jewell to continue making plays as the Panthers host the Buccaneers in Week 13.
+For the second consecutive week, Jewell got after the quarterback and led the Panthers in total tackles.
+The 30-year-old linebacker has been a significant part of Carolina's defensive improvements over their last three games, recording 25 total tackles, including 2.0 sacks, and defending two passes, with one interception.
+Jewell has also played 100 percent of the Panthers' defensive snaps in three consecutive contests, solidifying his status as a viable IDP choice as the season progresses.

 More News